 Because most cryptocurrencies aren’t regulated by national governments, they’re considered alternative currencies.
 In other words, they outside the bounds of state monetary policy and aren’t directly managed or even influenced by central banks.
 But they are subject to oversight by financial regulators and law enforcement agencies.

-Bitcoin is the preeminent cryptocurrency and first to be used widely.
+Bitcoin (BTC) is the preeminent cryptocurrency and the first to be used widely.
 However, hundreds of cryptocurrencies exist, and more spring into being every month.

 How Cryptocurrencies Work

 It’s true that the source codes and technical controls that support and secure cryptocurrencies are highly complex.
 However, laypeople are more than capable of understanding the basic concepts and becoming informed cryptocurrency users.

 Several concepts govern cryptocurrencies’ values, security, and integrity.

 Cryptocurrencies use cryptographic protocols, or extremely complex code systems that encrypt sensitive data transfers, to secure their units of exchange.

 Cryptocurrency developers build these protocols on advanced mathematics and computer engineering principles that render them virtually impossible to break, and thus to duplicate or counterfeit the protected currencies.